starterTree/starterTree/README.md

 ## Roadmap
 * an improved interface with a space to display the description of an entry is planned
 * split code in module
-* replace external bash command by python code
+* replace external bash command like curl, fc-list, grep  by python code
 <!--
 See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).